ArtooTrills/Bounty-Web-Expenses/README.md

 Bounty-Web-Expenses
 ===================

-Tracking expenses accurately can be the biggest headache among roommates or co-workers - especially if you have a "kanjoos".
+Tracking expenses accurately can be a real headache for roommates / co-workers - especially if you have a "kanjoos".
 Today there are quite a few apps (mobile or web) that allow you to do this, but we want to see your take on this problem.

 Your task is to build a simple (yet functional) Expense Manager app using Ember.js.
 Remember we are going to evaluate you on the following parameters:
  * How you think and how creative you are